valorcz/splunk_jinja_formatter/jinja_formatter/README.md

 The `jinja2format` command returns events with a one new field, `formatted_template`, unless you specify an `result` option.

-The command has one mandatory parameter, **template**, which needs to hold a valid jinja2 template.

 ## Example

 The following example will output the rendered template into